It is good to explore new ways to save money. But sometimes in our quest for fresh ideas, we forget the basics that

 I’m a child of the ’70s and distinctly remember the first energy crisis during that decade.
-It seemed like, overnight, the country developed an energy conscience and began trying to conserve energy.
+It seemed like, overnight, the country developed an energy conscience and began trying to conserve.

 I still watch our use of utilities closely today — turning off lights when I leave a room, using dimmer switches and keeping the thermostat set at reasonable temperatures as the seasons change.